 - I am lucky to be alive.

-However, Emerill’s recipe for Coffee Ice Cream, using stevia rather than sugar, is a winner.
-If you are worried about what kind of dessert you can serve with a late afternoon Christmas dinner, maybe this is just what the (Maximized Living) doctor ordered.
+However, Emerill’s Coffee Ice Cream recipe using stevia rather than sugar, is a winner.
+If you are worried about what kind of dessert you can serve with a late afternoon dinner, maybe this is just what the (Maximized Living) doctor ordered.

 - 2 cups organic heavy cream